andyrj/hyperapp-loadable/README.md

 *WIP*
 This package is inspired be react-loadable.
 The main difference between the two packages is that this package targets hyperapp instead of react and thus does not have stateful components.

-To work around this difference we use a mixin to provide a { loadable: {} } in the state as well as add actions: { loadable: { loaded: () => any }} for triggering an update/re-render after lazy-loaded module is available.
+To work around this difference we use a mixin to provide a { loadable: {} } in the state as well as add actions: { loadable: { loaded: () => any }} for triggering an update/re-render after the lazy-loaded module is available.

 ```jsx
 /* src/Test.js */